girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/K Medoid Algorithm/README.md

 - Clustering forms a backbone of search engines.
 When a search is performed, the search results need to be grouped, and the search engines very often use clustering to do this.
 There are many more applications.
 You can always refer internet to know more

-## Advantages of K Medoid Clustering
+## Advantages of K Medoids Clustering
 - It is simple to understand and easy to implement.
 - K-Medoid Algorithm is fast and converges in a fixed number of steps.
-- K Mediod algorithm is less sensitive to outliers than other partitioning algorithms.
+- K Medoid algorithm is less sensitive to outliers than other partitioning algorithms.

 ## Disadvantages of K Medoids Clustering
 - Sometimes, it is quite tough to forecast the number of clusters, or the value of k.